Liga F

 The Primera División de la Liga de Fútbol Femenino, currently known as the Liga F (Note: /es/; Lliga F) (Liga F Moeve for sponsorship reasons), is the highest level of league competition for women's football in Spain.
-It is the women's equivalent of the men's La Liga, and it is organized by the Liga Profesional Femenina de Fútbol (LPFF).
-As one league of the top six national leagues ranked by Union of European Football Associations (UEFA) coefficient, it is considered one league of the most important women's leagues in Europe.
-Starting with the 2021–22 edition, as determined by the UEFA women's coefficient, the top three teams will qualify for the UEFA Women's Champions League.
+It is the women's equivalent of the men's La Liga, and it is organized by the Liga Profesional de Fútbol Femenino (LPFF).
+As one league of the top six national leagues ranked by Union of European Football Associations (UEFA) coefficient, it is considered one of the most important women's leagues in Europe.
+Starting with the 2021–22 edition, as determined by the UEFA women's coefficient, the top three teams qualify for the UEFA Women's Champions League.

-The league was founded in 1988, and has operated every year since, although it has undergone several changes in format and names including; Primera Iberdrola (formerly Liga Femenina Iberdrola for sponsorship reasons), Superliga Femenina, División de Honor, and Liga Nacional.
-A total of 12 different clubs have been champions; Barcelona have won the most championships, with ten.
+The league was founded in 1988 and has undergone several changes in format since then.
+It has been named Primera Iberdrola, Superliga Femenina, División de Honor, and Liga Nacional.
+A total of 12 different clubs have been champions, with Barcelona winning the most championships, eleven.